thomas-sule/thomas-sule/README.md

   - I once did 1747 juggles with a football

 - Projects:
-    - PieStars is my final group project for Dev Academy which currently lets you sign in and rate pies around NZ, in progress to update for more flavours and locations.
+    - PieStars is my final group project for Dev Academy which currently lets you sign in and rate pies around NZ, created from my love for a bacon and egg pie and worked on by a little group of 3.
+Still in progress to update for more flavours and locations.
 Dreamfest and Pupparazi are both solo projects I completed while at Dev Academy.